Bettinaju/fe-findasupervisor/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

-## Deploying to Production

-To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
-This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
-The file can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
-`java -jar target/my-app-1.0-SNAPSHOT.jar`

 ## Project structure